moonburnt/anipics/README.md

-*Initially was named "picrandom", but I wanted to be able to increase its functionality*
+*Initially it was named "picrandom", but this kinda limited the scope of possible improvements*

 # Description: